15 Sep Peaks and Plains covers EverLogs

 “And that’s something we’re continuing to improve as more and more people talk of building green,” Hansen says.

 It’s something Daniels is actually having fun with in his new home.
-He doesn’t tell visitors the logs aren’t real until after a couple days.
+He doesn’t tell visitors the logs aren’t real until after a couple of days.

 “When I first saw it I couldn’t believe it,” Daniels says.
 “Now anyone who comes up here and learns they’re not real, they have to go up and touch them, really run their hands over them.
 And they still don’t believe it.
 It’s an amazing thing.
 You really need to see it to believe it.”